Skip to content

 Results

-• Green start-ups strengthened and supported in the market: The project supported 51 green start-ups in Greece, Spain and Slovakia through training, mentoring, pitching and networking.
-These targeted programmes led to 14 start-ups successfully launching their products or services, while at least three others are preparing to set up their own companies.
-By providing practical training and closing gaps in expertise in green tech areas, the project made a direct contribution to the market maturity of climate-friendly innovations and strengthened green value creation in structurally weak regions.
+• Promotion of green business ideas: The project supported 51 green start-ups in Greece, Spain and Slovakia through training, mentoring, pitching and networking.
+As a result, 14 start-ups successfully launched their products or services, while at least three others have been preparing to set up their own companies.
+By providing practical training and closing gaps in expertise in green tech areas, the project made a contribution to the market readiness of climate-friendly innovations and strengthened green value creation in structurally weak regions.

-• Innovation networks and European cooperation expanded: Regional networks were noticeably strengthened with local, mobile and virtual innovation hubs, boot camps, workshops and study visits.
-The exchange between the participating countries facilitated the transfer of knowledge and the joint development of solutions.
-The intensive European networking led to lasting partnerships and the signing of four memoranda of understanding, which ensure further support for the laboratories and start-ups.
+• Innovation networks and European cooperation expanded: Regional networks were strengthened with local, mobile and virtual innovation hubs, boot camps, workshops and study visits.
+Cross-border exchange facilitated knowledge-sharing and the joint development of solutions.
+Intensive European networking led to lasting partnerships and the signing of four memoranda of understanding, which ensured further support for the laboratories and start-ups.
 This created a stable innovation ecosystem that will support the development of green business models in the long term.

 • Visibility and access to expertise for green business ideas increased: Multilingual online platforms gave the start-ups a Europe-wide stage for training, exchange and presentation.
 Formats such as "Start-up of the Month" created additional visibility for particularly innovative ideas and facilitated access to experts, funding opportunities and investors.
-The targeted publicity helped young green companies to build reach, trust and partnerships - a key factor for scaling and market success.
+The targeted publicity helped new green businesses to build reach, trust and partnerships – a key factor for scaling and success in the market.

-• Education and promoting young talent for the green transformation: By actively involving schools, universities and regional stakeholders, the project raised awareness of green entrepreneurship at an early stage.
+• Education and promoting young talent for the green transformation: By actively involving schools, universities and regional players, the project raised young people’s awareness of green entrepreneurship.
 Teachers were trained, teaching units were organised and young people were sensitised to ecological innovation and start-up topics.
-At the same time, gaps in qualifications in future fields such as renewable energies, green hydrogen and heat pump technologies were closed.
-The project thus laid an important foundation for the development of skilled labour and the sustainable transformation of regional labour markets.
+At the same time, training gaps in future-focused fields such as renewable energies, green hydrogen and heat pump technologies were closed.
+The project thus laid an important foundation for the development of a skilled workforce and the sustainable transformation of regional labour markets.

 More about this project